santnair0599/Natural-Language-Processing-Projects/README.md

 # Natural-Language-Processing-Projects

 **Why this repository?**
-• The main purpose of making this repository is to keep all my Natural Language Processing projects at one place, hence keeping my GitHub clean!
-• It looks good, isn't it?

-**Overview**
-• This repository consists of all my Natural Language Processing projects.
+• This repository consists of solutions to all my Natural Language Processing projects.
+It includes pipelines for the end-to-end Datascience project along with deployment to Heroku, Azure, AWS and Google Cloud platforms.
 • Datasets are provided in each of the folders above, and the solutions to the problem statements as well.